Office for Safeguarding National Security: History

 The OSNS was established on 1 July 2020, as a result of the promulgation of the Hong Kong national security law.
 The law was, in contrast with the regular legislative process of the region, not passed by the local Legislative Council, but by the Standing Committee of the National People's Congress in Beijing.
 On 3 July 2020, the State Council appointed Zheng Yanxiong as director of the organisation, and Li Jiangzhou and Sun Qingye as deputy heads.

 The first Office director, Zheng Yanxiong, was sanctioned by the United States Treasury in August 2020 pursuant to the Normalization Executive Order (Executive Order 13936).
 The order, which had been issued by US President Donald Trump on 14 July, had been a response to the imposition of the national security law.
 Deputy director Li Jiangzhou was sanctioned by the US on 9 November.
 Deputy director Sun Qingye was sanctioned by the US on 15 January 2021.

 Following the arrest of 53 pro-democracy figures in January 2021, the Office expressed support for the operation and singled out Benny Tai.

 In February 2021, Zheng Zehui and Deng Jianwei were added to the office as bureau chiefs.
 In July 2023, Dong Jingwei was appointed to head the OSNS.

+In December 2025, the OSNS warned foreign journalists reporting on the Wang Fuk Court fire to avoid negative coverage of the Hong Kong government's response to the fire.

 Headquarters

 On 7 July 2020, the location of the OSNS temporary headquarters was announced.
 The Office, together with its employees' living quarters, is located in the Metropark Hotel Causeway Bay building.
 The hotel replaced by the OSNS was owned by China Travel Service (a tourism agency previously accused of assisting Chinese authorities in doxing local pro-democracy journalists and activists).
 After the office opened on 8 July 2020 amid tight security, the building's floor plans were removed from publicly accessible records.

 On 19 April 2021, the Office announced that it was taking over the Island Pacific Hotel in Sai Ying Pun as an additional work site.
 On 23 April 2021, it was announced that a new building for the office's use will be constructed at Tai Kok Tsui at a cost of HKD$8 million.
 The future site is around 11500 sqm and is classified within areas zoned "Government, Institution or Community" on the South West Kowloon Outline Zoning Plan.

 In November 2022, the OSNS bought a 7,171 sqft 5-bedroom mansion in Beacon Hill for HK$508 million.
 In addition, it uses the City Garden Hotel for residences.
 Another hotel, the CTS (China Travel Service) (HK) Hotel Development in Hung Hom is also used by the office, also named the Metropark Hotel Hung Hom.